Check out this Leupold SX-1 Ventana review where I discuss the advantages and disadvantages of this spotting scope.

 As expected from a low priced scope, it is not perfect.
 The scope is a little on the large and heavy size for a serious hiker or mountain hunter.
 I have a Badlands Clutch hunting backpack with two dedicated pouches for a scope and tripod.
 My Leupold SX-1 Ventana Spotting Scope will fit (barely) in the designated pocket on the backpack.
 The tripod fits in the other pocket with no problems.

 I’ve made several hunting trips with the scope and it has worked well for me, but that is partly due to the fact that I wasn’t going very far or carrying much other gear.
-If I were a serious mountain hunter or guide after mountain goat or sheep, I would spend the money and get a smaller and lighter scope like the Compact Leupold Gold Ring scope.
+If I were a serious mountain hunter or guide after mountain goat or sheep, I would spend the money and get a smaller and lighter scope or maybe even a set of Leupold BX-5 Santaim 15x56mm binoculars.
 At the same time, if I were a serious bench rest shooter, I would also invest the money in a spotting scope with better quality optics (like a Leupold SX-2 Kenai) that would produce higher quality images at longer ranges than the Leupold SX-1 Ventana.

 Additionally, the angled variants of the scope do NOT have an eyepiece that rotates 90° to the side like some higher end scopes do.
 This can make the scope more complicated to use when looking at something at a significantly lower elevation or when using it with a window mount in a car.
 While this is not necessarily a deal breaker, it is something to keep in mind when getting ready to purchase one.